 The funniest task Sherina did was the portrait challenge, she was so bad at painting, it didn’t look anything like me and all she did was laugh and make everyone else laugh.

-Did you watch Strictly Come Dancing before being taught by AJ and Chloe and how did you find the challenge?
+Did you watch Strictly Come Dancing before being taught by AJ Pritchard and Chloe Hewitt and how did you find the challenge?

 How long were you filming the series for and how long after was the final filmed?